What are Hydrogen Sulfide and Sulfate?

 What Can be Done to Remove Hydrogen Sulfide or Sulfate from Well Water?

-You can address hydrogen sulfide and sulfate problems in well water through the following ways:
+You can address hydrogen sulfide and sulfate problems in well water through the following ways:0001 4A2B

-- If t 0098 he hydrogen sulfide gas is being produced by an active colony of sulfurreducing bacteria, this must be determined and eliminated by shock chlorination.
-591E
+- If the hydrogen sulfide gas is being produced by an active colony of sulfurreducing bacteria, this must be determined and eliminated by shock chlorination.

 - If you detect the smell of hydrogen sulfide only from the hot water faucet, your water heater may be causing the problem.
 In this case, the problem can be eliminated or minimized by replacing the magnesium rod with one made of aluminum or zinc, preferably by a licensed plumber.
 If water temperature is maintained above 150°F, use only an aluminum rod.